 Sheriff Crawford caught the fleeting expression on Kyle’s face and smiled.
-“Now ye see why I sent for ye,” he said.
+“Now ye see why I sent for ye.”
 His rich baritone was at odds with his skeletal appearance.

 “If you needed me sooner,” Kyle said in earnest, “I would have come.”

 “Ye are here now,” Sheriff Crawford said.
 “That’s all that matters.”
 He walked over to the bench and lowered himself onto it with a weary sigh.
 “I plan to stay with my daughter in Kilmarnock for a while.
 She says I must rest or I’ll never get well.”